c-daly/next_site/posts/non-linguistic-cognition.md

 - Edges $E \subseteq V \times R \times V$ (the "relationships" connecting nodes, where each edge has a type from a set $R$)
 - Labels $L: V \cup E \to \text{attributes}$ that attach properties and metadata to both nodes and edges

 The power comes from making relationships explicit and typed.
 Rather than learning that "block" and "red" tend to appear near each other in text (a statistical correlation), we explicitly represent (RedBlock) -[:HAS_PROPERTY]-> (ColorRed).
-Rather than learning that "grasp" tends to follow "move to" in robot commands, we explicitly encode (MoveToBlock) -[:PRECEDES]-> (GraspBlock) with a temporal relationship.
+Rather than learning that "grasp" tends tofollow "move to" in robot commands, we explicitly encode (MoveToBlock) -[:PRECEDES]-> (GraspBlock) with a temporal relationship.

 Let's build up a concrete example for our pick-and-place robotics domain.
-We'll start with entities (the physical objects involved):
+We'll start withentities (the physical objects involved):

 ```
 Entities: